 CPR, First Aid, Criminal Record and Immunization

-The Faculty of Nursing requires certification of your CPR (HCP level), First Aid, immunization record, and a certified criminal record and vulnerable sector check from your local law enforcement agency from all students accepted to the Nursing program.
+The Faculty of Nursing requires certification of your CPR (BLS Level), First Aid, immunization record, and a certified vulnerable sector check from your local law enforcement agency from all students accepted to the Nursing program.
 Accepted applicants forward this documentation directly to the Faculty of Nursing no later than December 15.
 (Note: if any of the required documentation is not received by the deadline, this offer may be withdrawn).

 B. CASPer Test Requirement (worth 30% of overall admission score)

 All applicants to UPEI’s Accelerated Bachelor of Science in Nursing (BScN) program are required to complete a CASPer assessment (CASPer Test), in addition to meeting academic requirements.
 Successful completion of CASPer is mandatory in order to maintain admission eligibility.